-- 1. Bolt or weld tensioner mount bracket to chute wall as follows: - a.
-If bolting mount bracket to chute wall, do the following: - Drill or cut four 5/8-in. holes in operator side chute wall.
+- 2. Bolt or weld tensioner mount bracket to chute wall as follows: - a.
+If bolting mount bracket to chute wall, do the following: - (1) Drill or cut four 5/8-in. holes in operator side chute wall.
 Remove burrs and sharp edges. - (2) Install mount bracket on chute wall with four hex head cap screws, flat washers, compression washers, and hex nuts (M). - b.
 If welding mount bracket to chute wall, do the following: - (1) Position mount bracket on chute wall so that four mounting holes line up with four holes marked on chute wall. - (2) Weld mount bracket onto chute wall.
-Skip weld around entire mount bracket surface contacting chute wall.
+Skip weld around entire mount bracket surface contacting chute wall. - 3.
+Mount the tensioners to the chute.